 Featuring a lovely photo by Leigh Ann, one of the makers, the header now communicates what ChattaNeuter does clearly and makes it easy to find what you need:

-- I wrote the headline by adapting a note I took from our meeting with Anna, the Executive Director.
+- We wrote the headline by adapting a note I took from our meeting with Anna, the Executive Director.
 She was explaining how ChattaNeuter began and was making it easy for us to understand.
 Website copy is best when you take out industry jargon and speak plainly.

-- I made ChattaNeuter's online booking the main call-to-action.
+- We made ChattaNeuter's online booking the main call-to-action.
 It's in the top-right position in the navigation bar and it's also below the headline.
 Scroll further down the page and there's another book online CTA.

 One of ChattaNeuter's value propositions is the low cost of their services.
 They use their non-profit status and outside funding from donors and grants to offer inexpensive and sometimes free services.